- Compare Maine Doctors

 - Exercise, and at the very least, walk.

 Exercise may be the most important step on a path to good health.
 Burning calories keeps your metabolism from slowing down and helps to prevent that last meal you ate from turning into unwanted fat.
 It has also been shown to improve mood by stimulating various brain chemicals that help you to feel happier and more relaxed than you were before you worked out.
 Of course, more exercise leads to better health, but even a brisk walk can do wonders for your body.
 As long as you are able to manage a regular exercise regimen of sustained activity for 30 minutes a day, you’re in good shape.

 .
 The restorative powers of sleep are an amazing thing, and giving your body an adequate chance to recharge is one of the easiest things you can do for yourself to stay healthy.
 Sleeping gives your body the chance to heal and repair itself, so give it the rest it deserves.

-- Eat more vegetables, cut down on red meat, caffeine, sugar and salt.
-You’ve heard this a million times before, but trading in red meat, caffeine, sugar and salt for vegetables is a keystone to good health.
-Unlike sweet and savory foods, vegetables are low in harmful fats and calories, and they are rich in essential vitamins and nutrients like potassium, dietary fiber, folate, Vitamin A, Vitamin E and Vitamin C. Because they are low calorie and high nutrient foods, eating a vegetable rich diet can help prevent chronic diseases and health problems such as cardiovascular disease, type 2 diabetes, coronary heart disease, strokes, kidney stones, bone loss, and even certain cancers like mouth, stomach and colon-rectum cancer.
+- Eat more vegetables, cut down on red meat, caffeine, sugar, and salt.
+You’ve heard this a million times before, but trading in red meat, caffeine, sugar, and salt for vegetables is a keystone to good health.
+Unlike sweet and savory foods, vegetables are low in harmful fats and calories, and they are rich in essential vitamins and nutrients like potassium, dietary fiber, folate, Vitamin A, Vitamin E, and Vitamin C. Because they are low-calorie, high-nutrient foods, eating a vegetable-rich diet can help prevent chronic diseases and health problems such as cardiovascular disease, type 2 diabetes, coronary heart disease, strokes, kidney stones, bone loss, and even certain cancers like mouth, stomach, and colon-rectum cancer.